section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 - Testing Quarkus resources usage using JConsole.

 ### Pre-requisites

-Some basics required for easy follow-up on this article include:
+Required for easy follow-up on this article include:
 - A modern IDE that supports Java frameworks installed on your machine.
 This may either be Visual Studio Code or IntelliJ (Ultimate version) or any other.
 We shall focus on the two in this article.
 - A stable internet connection for dependency downloads.
 - JDK 11+ of any distribution installed.
 This is because Quarkus is not supported with lower versions than 11.